Salary for a live-out Nanny

-Usually earn between £14 – £20 net per hour.
-They work between 1 to 20 hours per week and they might work between 2 and 4 days per week.
-A weekend nanny might cover 24 hours as a live-in.
-Part-time nannies often expect the travel to be covered by the family, however, this is negotiable with the nanny.
+Part-time nannies, weekend nannies, and babysitters generally earn between £14 and £20 net per hour.
+Their weekly hours can range from 1 to 20 hours, and they may work between 2 and 4 days per week.
+Weekend nannies may provide 24-hour coverage if they live with the family.
+Part-time nannies often expect travel expenses to be covered by the family, but this is negotiable with the nanny.

 Rota Nanny